 NORTHERN TERRITORY, AUSTRALIA/SINGAPORE, 16 SEP 2025: Atomionics has received a US$12.7 million Pre-Series A round to rapidly scale its quantum gravimetry sensors for mineral discovery.

-The Pre-Series A round was led by Paspalis and includes BHP Ventures, In-Q-Tel, Wavemaker, VU Venture Partners, SG Growth Capital, Alex Turnbull, among others, bringing a diverse mix of strategic expertise to Atomionics' global expansion efforts.
+The Pre-Series A round was led by Paspalis and includes BHP Ventures, IQT, Wavemaker, VU Venture Partners, SG Growth Capital, Alex Turnbull, among others, bringing a diverse mix of strategic expertise to Atomionics' global expansion efforts.

 "We’re taking a critical step towards scaling quantum-driven exploration at a country level.
 The strategic capital from investors with an interest in both Australia and North America gives us a way to accelerate the deployment of our quantum gravity sensors.
 We will further use this capital to use quantum sensors to help find copper, lithium and other critical minerals, providing the mining and energy industries with an unprecedented ability to locate and assess resources sustainably.
 High-quality data is the foundation for AI-powered decision-making, and our sensors have the potential to acquire the most detailed gravity datasets ever collected," said Sahil Tapiawala, CEO and Co-Founder of Atomionics.